voiceflow/runtime-client-js/README.md

 });
 ```

+**WARNING:** If you want to set variables to affect the result of the next interaction, then you should set the variables of the **most recent** `Context` returned by an interaction.
+Interaction methods will return a reference to the `RuntimeClient`'s current internal' `Context` object, which will be used for the next state transition.

+Recall that each `Context` returned by the `RuntimeClient` is a snapshot of the Voiceflow app state at some point in time.
+Setting the variables on `context1` will not affect variables values on `context2`.

 #### Enabling Stricter Typing

-The `.variables` submodule supports stricter typing, if you provide a variable **schema** to the `RuntimeClient`.
+The `.variables` submodule supports stricter typing, as long as you provide a variable **schema** to the `RuntimeClient`.
 Once you do, the `.variables` methods like `.get()` will be able to intelligently determine the variable type, based on the variable name you pass as an argument.

+Since Voiceflow apps are loaded in at runtime, it is impossible for the `RuntimeClient` to deduce the types of variables for you.
+So it is up to you to define what types you expect to receive from your Voiceflow app.

 ```ts
 export type VFVariablesSchema = {